evernym/verity/verity/src/test/scala/com/evernym/verity/actor/msgoutbox/latest/design/README.md

 * After each activity it will check if the message is delivered (or permanently failed) to all attached outboxes and in that case it will delete the payload from external storage (S3) and log that activity as well.
+* This won't have snapshot capability (at least to begin with)

 ### Outbox behaviour
 * 'entity-id' will be created by concatenating 'relationship-id' and 'destination-id'.
-* when started, calls `Relationship.getOutboxInitParam(relationship-id, destination-id)`
+* when started, sends a message to relationship actor: `GetOutboxParam`
-* when receives OutboxInitParam, then only it starts processing message deliveries.
+* when receives `OutboxInitParam`:
+  * if there are changes in received data vs its own state, then it will persist an event and change the state accordingly
 * it is supposed to create a **child** `ReadOnlyMessage` actor to get Message related data.
 * after any activity on message, it will send appropriate command to `Message` sharded actor.
 * post delivery, that message will/should disappear from outbox state.
+* have snapshotting capability from the beginning (so needs to use proto buf based state).

 ### ReadOnlyMessage behaviour (non-persistent)
 * Loads event (first event only) for given "Message" PersistenceId